Antiz96/antiz.fr/content/blog/power-outage-tolerance-with-a-raspberry-pi.md

 ## A little bit of context

-I recently woke up with a non working network connection in my house, both internet and LAN access were down.
+I recently woke up with a non working network connection in my house, both internet and LAN accesses were down.
 I immediately checked on my internet provider but my router seemed running just fine and no breakages were reported on their side in my region.

 I then decided to check on my own infrastructure and realised that both of my physical servers were down.
 Those servers host my DNS and DHCP services, which explains why I had a faulty network connection.